peterjwest/stratlan-scheduler/README.md

   - Click to see more
   - Colour code by location
   - Clip events and minimum visual length
-- Show player scores
-  - Show recent score animation
 - Privacy policy
 - Cookie policy

+## Nice to have

+- Add recompute button?
+- Show recent score animation

 ## LATER: